roman-milk/roman-milk.github.io/our-first-swing-sheris-pov.md

+===

- ****** Our First Swing: Sheri's POV ****** byTx_Tall_Tales© It really got funny when we were all down to two items.
+It really got funny when we were all down to two items.
 I was in my underwear, and hoping no one noticed how sopping wet I was.
 Lisa had on her sweatshirt and underwear, and still wasn't showing jack.
 Steve was down to his shirt and underwear, and Bill still had his jeans and underwear.

  Lisa won and went for the jugular.